-- Evidence of financial capacity must be provided as part of the Preliminary Plan submission. - The applicant has provided information on the licensed professionals working on this project as evidence of technical capacity
+- A letter dated January 10, 2019 from Brian C. Desjardins, Vice President Commercial Lending at Bath Savings Bank was included in the preliminary plan submission as evidence of financial capacity. - The applicant has provided information on the licensed professionals working on this project as evidence of technical capacity